axelheer/nein-linq/README.md

     PM> Install-Package NeinLinq.EntityFrameworkCore

-***Breaking:*** since Version `3.0.0` the extension methods have different names depending on the chosen package above, in order to avoid some conflicts!
-For example there are now:
+***Note:*** the extension methods described below have different names depending on the chosen package above, in order to avoid some conflicts!
+For example there are:

 - `ToInjectable` (*NeinLinq*)
 - `ToAsyncInjectable` (*NeinLinq.Async*)